ChristianLempa/boilerplates/docker-compose/prometheus/exporters/Nvidia DGCM exporter/README.md

 ## Deployment

 1. Modify the prometheus configuration template  `/etc/prometheus/prometheus.yml` location.
-# job for nvidia DCGM exporter
+# Job for Nvidia DCGM exporter in prometheus config file
         - job_name: 'nvidia_exporter'
           static_configs:
             - targets: ['nvidia_exporter:9400'] # if nvidia_exporter container is not on same docker network , change this line to "- targets: ['whichever ip your host is:9400']"